bev davies photo

 By Steve Newton

-Thirty years ago tonight–on June 10, 1985–Robert Plant played the Pacific Coliseum.
+On June 10, 1985, Robert Plant played the Pacific Coliseum in Vancouver.

 That was four days after NRBQ played the Town Pump, and for some reason I gave their club show slightly more coverage in my Night Shift column than Plant’s arena show.

 Anyway, here’s my admittedly skimpy review of the Plant gig, which featured drum great Richie Hayward of Little Feat fame.

 Nearly 9,000 fans gathered at the Coliseum Monday (June 10) to take in the first show of Robert Plant‘s 1985 World Tour.
 He pranced and tippy-toed across a sloping, wood-grained stage that–apart from raised platforms for keyboardist Jezz Woodroffe and drummer Richie Hayward–was impressively bare of the usual concert accoutrements.